 - Store crostini in an airtight container or bag up to one week at room temperature.

 - Store compote in an airtight container up to two weeks in the refrigerator.

-Pin this cranberry brie crostini recipe for later!
+Be sure to pin this cranberry brie crostini recipe for later!

 Now, check out these delicious recipes from my blogger friends.
 Which recipe do you want to try first?

 Cranberry Pecan Baked Brie by The DIY Mommy

 Festive Crostini with Cranberry Compote & Brie by Satori Design for Living

 Olive and Cream Cheese Dip by The Hunted and Gathered